 \subsection{Non-Unitary Fast-Forwarding = Amplitude-Driven APS + Dyson Series}

-Although existing research has provided truncated Dyson series for solving time-dependent unitary operators, those methods are designed for general cases and are not applicable to the specific operator we propose the amplitude-driven APS, i.e. $e^{-A_1t}\cdot\mathcal{T}e^{-i\int_0^tA_a(s)ds}$.
-Here, we provide an approximation and quantum implementation to this particular operator. \begin{theorem} Let $A_1$ be a Hermitian matrice satisfying $A_1\succeq 0$, and define $A_{1,\max}=\|A_1\|$, $A_{2,\max}=\|A_2\|$, $\tau_2=tA_{2,\max}$.
-For any error tolerance $0<\varepsilon<2^{-e}$, there exists a quantum algorithm for solving Eq. (\ref{equ:interaction:1}) with the query complexity achieving the fast-forwarding bound in matrix norm and time:
+Although existing research has developed truncated Dyson-series methods for time-dependent unitary operators, in the present $\mathcal{U}_a^{-1}$-based amplitude-driven APS the factor $\mathcal{T}e^{-i\int_0^tA_a(s)ds}$ is generally non-unitary.
+Therefore, those methods are not directly applicable to the operator $e^{-A_1t}\cdot\mathcal{T}e^{-i\int_0^tA_a(s)ds}$ without adaptation.
+Here, we provide an approximation and a quantum implementation tailored to this operator. \begin{theorem} Let $A_1$ be a Hermitian matrix satisfying $A_1\succeq 0$, and define $A_{1,\max}=\|A_1\|$, $A_{2,\max}=\|A_2\|$, $\tau_2=tA_{2,\max}$.
+For any error tolerance $0<\varepsilon<2^{-e}$, there exists a quantum algorithm for simulating the evolution in Eq.~(\ref{equ:interaction:1}) whose query complexity achieves the fast-forwarding bound with respect to both matrix norm and evolution time:

 and the number of queries to $u_0$ equals the number of repetitions, i.e.,